simonprickett/simonprickett.github.io/_posts/2020-05-26-raspberry-pi-arcade-button-led-game.md

 ---

 Are you making fun stuff with single board computers and random bits of hardware?
-I'd love to hear about it - [find me on Twitter](https://twitter.com/simon_prickett) or in the comments below!
+I'd love to hear about it - get in touch via the [Contact page](https://simonprickett.dev/contact/).